School music services face budget cuts of up to 10%

-The announcement was made as an official report on music in schools was published on Monday.'No guarantees'
+The announcement was made as an official report on music in schools was published on Monday.

 Managing director of Classic FM Darren Henley was asked to review the provision of music services in schools, with a remit to help improve musical opportunities for young people.